For certain jobs, recruiters may request the applicants to disclose their salary requirements before attending the interview.

-If, on the other hand, there is no such request from the recruiter you should never – and we do mean, never – disclose anything about your income; it is the quickest and fastest way to knock yourself out before even reaching the interview stage!
+Warning: If there is no such request from the prospective employer, you should never disclose anything about your wages; it is the quickest and fastest way to knock yourself out before even reaching the interview stage!

-If your expectation is too low, the recruiter might think you don’t value yourself or may not be capable to handle the job.
-Having said that, in some circumstances it may work to your advantage in which the company is looking for ways to save money and recruit only those that do not need a high payout.
+If your expectation is too low, the recruiter might think you that don’t value yourself or that may not be able to properly function in the job.
+In certain circumstances, however, this may work in your favour; particularly in a small company which is looking for ways to save money and recruit only those that do not require a high payout.

-Narrowing down your SR to a single number is not a good idea at all because, simply put, it leaves you with no room for negotiation!
-This puts you in a very disadvantaged position because the employer will, undoubtedly, try to bring down your “minimum” salary requirement even further…
+Narrowing down your salary requirement to a single figure is not a good idea.
+It leaves you with no room for negotiation!
+This puts you in a very disadvantaged position because the employer will, undoubtedly, try to bring down your “minimum” offer even further.

-The following are some of the right – and wrong – ways of disclosing your SR:
+The following are some of the right – and wrong – ways of disclosing your salary expectations: